 On the Job Training

-On-The-Job Training (OJT) is funded through the federal Workforce Investment Act (WIA).
+On The Job Training (OJT) is funded through the federal Workforce Innovation and Opportunity Act (WIOA).
 OJT provides an opportunity for employers to receive financial assistance for training new employees in the skills needed to perform effectively.
 The OJT program is ideal for re-careering to a new occupation.

 OJT provides reimbursement to the employer for up to 50 percent of the wage rate of the trainee or the extraordinary costs of providing the training and additional supervision related to the training.
 OJT is not to exceed 500 hours.